meysamhadeli/booking-microservices/README.md

 - ✔️ **[`Testcontainers`](https://github.com/testcontainers/testcontainers-dotnet)** - Testcontainers for .NET is a library to support tests with throwaway instances of Docker containers.
 - ✔️ **[`K6`](https://github.com/grafana/k6)** - Modern load testing for developers and testers in the DevOps era.

-## Architectural Style
+## Architectural Styles and How to Choose the Right One

-The repository is organized into three folders, each representing a different `architectural style`:
+The repository is organized into `three folders`, each representing a different `architectural style`.
+Below is an overview of each style, along with guidance on when to choose it based on your `project requirements`, `team size`, `scalability needs`, and `long-term maintenance` goals.

+### 1. Monolithic Architecture Style
-1. **1-monolith-architecture-style**: A traditional monolithic architecture where all components of the application are tightly coupled and deployed as a single unit.
+> A traditional **monolithic architecture** where all components of the application are tightly coupled and deployed as a single unit.
-2. **2-modular-monolith-architecture-style**: A modular monolith architecture where the application is divided into modules, but still deployed as a single unit.
-This approach promotes better separation of concerns and maintainability.
-3. **3-microservices-architecture-style**: A microservices architecture where the application is broken down into small, independent services that can be developed, deployed, and scaled independently.

-## How to Choose the Right Architecture

-The choice of architecture depends on your project requirements, team size, scalability needs, and long-term maintenance goals.
-Below is a guide to help you decide which architecture to choose:

-### 1. Monolithic Architecture
 - **When to Choose**:
   - Your project is small or medium-sized.
   - You have a small development team.